- This page, Get compensation for a used car through the Lemon Law, is offered by

-Under the Massachusetts Lemon Law, you may be eligible for different types of compensation for serious defects that impair the use, market value or safety of cars purchased from a licensed Massachusetts dealer that are used for personal or family purposes.
+Under the Massachusetts Lemon Law, you may be eligible for different types of compensation for serious defects that impair the use or safety of cars purchased from a licensed Massachusetts dealer that are used for personal or family purposes.
 A dealer is someone who sells more than 4 cars in a 12-month period.

 Compensation options include costs of repairs, refunds, vehicle buyback, or the option to cancel a sale.
 There are steps and eligibility requirements for each of these options.
 The law doesn’t cover all vehicles or all defects, and not all problems will qualify your vehicle to be bought back.

 You may pursue compensation under the Lemon Law with notices and correspondences directly to the dealer.
 Once you’ve tried all these options, Lemon law arbitration through the Office of Consumer Affairs and Business Regulation may be available to you.

 Dealers selling used vehicles must: